pedrochiossi/taxstock/README.md

 # taxstock
-A simple CLI to calculate tax from stock operations
+A simple CLI application to calculate tax from capital gains of stock market operations.

+Developed in Python, following the technical challenge proposed by Nubank.